The Road Trip: Humble Beginnings

 We know that these values are so important when it comes to creating tangible progress in a business and working well with others to make that happen.

 Steve Jobs, co-founder of Apple, said this: "You can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future."
-We are taking one step at a time, and appreciate your support as we connect the dots and pursue our dream of flexibility, financial independence, and the ability to be our best selves.
+We are taking one step at a time, and appreciate your support as we connect the dots and pursue our dream of work flexibility, financial independence, and sharing our talents with the world.

 Thanks for being on our team.